spacesprotocol/spaces-website/content/docs/use/veritas.md

 +++
-title = "Veritas app"
+title = "Trust anchor"
-description = "Install the root of trust to verify spaces protocol queries" weight = 10 template = "docs/page.html"
+description = "Install a trust anchor to verify spaces protocol queries — the Veritas app on macOS, or space-cli trust on any platform" weight = 10 template = "docs/page.html"
 +++

+# Trust anchor

+A trust anchor is what lets your apps verify handles against Bitcoin itself instead of trusting a server.
+It's a single id — the **Trust ID** — that you scan or paste once.

+The easiest way to get one is the **Veritas** desktop app on macOS.
+If you're on another platform, or already run a Bitcoin node, `space-cli trust` computes the same id.

-# Veritas app
+## Veritas app (macOS)

 Veritas acts as a local certificate authority anchored in Bitcoin.
 It is the easiest way to obtain a permissionless Trust ID without running a Bitcoin full node.